cpjobling/eg-247-textbook/_build/labs/lab04/index.md

 ### Associated Class Notes

 This lab supports the materials covered in [Chapter 3.5 The Impulse Response and Convolution](https://cpjobling.github.io/eg-247-textbook/laplace_transform/5/convolution) of the course notes.
-You may wish to refer to [worksheet 8](https://cpjobling.github.io/eg-247-textbook/worksheets/worksheet8) and [worksheet 9](https://cpjobling.github.io/eg-247-textbook/worksheets/worksheet9) for additional examples to try.
+You may wish to refer to [worksheet 8](https://cpjobling.github.io/eg-247-textbook/laplace_transform/5/worksheet8) for additional examples to try.

 ### Other formats